Dr Abi Rowson

 - BA (Hons) Philosophy

-I teach on the BA English and Comparative Literature programme.
+I currently teach on the BA (Hons) English and Comparative Literature programme and have previously taught on a range of modules on the BA (Hons) Philosophy programme.